peteamiri/Tutorials/Programming_Languages/Python/readme.md

      ```

 4. **Closing a File**:
-   - It's important to close the file after you've finished reading from or writing to it.
+   - It has important to close the file after you've finished reading from or writing to it.
 You can use the `close()` method or use a context manager (`with` statement).
    - Example:
      ```python
      file.close()